joseluis4354/OpenFoodFacts_ETL_in_PySpark/README.md

 [Spark Submit Command ](
 https://sparkbyexamples.com/spark/spark-submit-command/?expand_article=1)

-As result, we obtain a table in a PostgreSQL database with cleaned and the most important data of the database
+As output, we obtain a table in a PostgreSQL database with cleaned and the most important data of the database